atenfyr/shotgun/README.md

 # Mechanics
 Every few seconds, you can press W, A, D, or S in order to play.
 You can choose a bot to fight against, which will choose a move to play.
 In addition, you may choose a class, and each class has a special ability.

 - W will shoot, which uses up one ammo and will kill the other player if they are vulnerable.
+If both the player and the bot shoot, then neither party will die.
 - A will reload, which gives you one ammo but makes you vulnerable.
 - D will block, which will not use any ammo but will prevent you from being killed.
 - S will activate your special ability; each class has different special moves.
 For instance, the Prophet can see the future, and the Witch can prevent the bot from shooting on the next turn.
-Usually, this ability will use at least one ammo.
+Usually, these abilites will use at least one ammo.

-If both players shoot, then both players will use up one ammo and neither will die.

 # Installation
 Shotgun can be installed using wget: